What are the different types of keys in RDBMS | DBMS?

-We know that database uses tables to organize information.
-To maintain data integrity (that is data should be correct and in well-formed) we use the concept of keys.
+Database uses tables to store and organize data.
+To maintain data integrity (i.e. data should be correct and well-formed) database use the concept of keys.

 - Candidate key